continuousdemo/wordpress-eb-demo/README.md

 Have you ever wanted to have automated test to ensure proper site function before deployments ?

-The goal of this project is to have an WordPress environment that let you develop, test, package and deploy an immutable WordPress on different environments like staging and production.
+The goal of this project is to have a WordPress environment that let you develop, test, package and deploy an immutable WordPress on different environments like staging and production.

 It is based on docker-compose for the local development, [continuousphp](https://continuousphp.com) for building, testing and deploying on AWS Elastic BeanStalk Infrastructure environments.